clementfarabet/ipam-tutorials/th_tutorials/2_unsupervised/README.md

 ```

 Ok, that's it, given some training data, this code will loop over all samples, and minimize the reconstruction error, using stochastic gradient descent.

+#### Exercises:

+As usual, we have access to several optimization techniques, and can set the batch size.
+How does the batch size affect the reconstruction error?

 Step 3: Second-order Information
 --------------------------------